matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/faq/known-issues.md

 While zkSync 2.0 is in alpha, we will answer some issues you might encounter in your integration.

-## Why is Metamask native contract interactions not working?
+## Why are Metamask native contract interactions not working?

 It is not currently possible to interact with zkSync smart contracts via Metamask with EIP-1559 transactions. zkSync does not support EIP1559 transactions.